-Is UM/UIM Coverage Automatically Added To Our Policy Or Do We Request It?
+Is UM/UIM Coverage Automatically Added To Our Policy Or Do We Have To Request It?

 Uninsured (UM) and underinsured motorist (UIM) coverage must be offered but it may be declined or limited in some jurisdictions.
 In order to recover benefits under UIM coverage, you must first make a claim with the at-fault driver’s insurance company.
 If the liability limits of the at-fault driver are offered, generally you must contact your own insurance company to obtain permission to settle with the at-fault carrier and then make a claim for UIM benefits with your own carrier.
 If permission is not obtained, a claim has to be brought against the at-fault driver and your own insurance company.
 The procedures, timing, and sequence of events necessary to recover UIM benefits vary from state to state.